 4. How do these marketing strategies adapt to changes in consumer behaviour?

-Both approaches are flexible and can adapt to changes in consumer behaviour.
+Both are flexible strategies and can adapt to changes in consumer behaviour.
 Performance Marketing relies on real-time data analysis to identify shifts in consumer preferences and optimise campaigns accordingly.

 5. Between performance marketing vs digital marketing, which approach is more suitable for businesses with a global target audience?

-Both Performance Marketing and Digital Marketing are adaptable for a global target audience.
+Both of these are adaptable for a global target audience.
 Performance Marketing allows precise targeting based on user behaviour and demographics, making it effective for reaching specific segments across different regions.
 Meanwhile, Digital Marketing tactics like multilingual content, localised social media, and region-specific SEO can help businesses connect with diverse audiences on a broader scale.